febr3s/beyond-delirio/beyond-delirio/outline/0-Our_Brothers-_the_Beasts-_the_Humboldt-Bolivarian_Nature_and_the_Decolonial_Anthropocene/08--A_new_dimension_of_the_human_-and_deal_with_it-.md

-title:          ​A new dimension of the human
+title:          ​A new dimension of the human (and deal with it)
 ID:             40
 type:           md
 compile:        2
-charCount:      2611
+charCount:      2675